 In other words, no earthly food, no matter how good it tastes, could even come close to producing such a residual feeling of nourishment and well-being!
 Compared to this perfect nourishment, the earthly food - no matter how delicious and rich - always left a subtle feeling of hunger.

-In any case, a good example of this hunger effect for me is eating ice cream: As a rule, ice cream tastes exquisite.
+In any case, a good example of this hunger effect for me is eating ice cream: As a rule, the ice cream tastes excellent.
 But immediately afterwards I feel - not only physically - disappointment and subtle unsatisfied hunger:

 Actually, I wanted something else, nicer, that can really fill me up.

 Foretaste of light nutrition

 By the way, the saturation power of the inner energy in the experience described above is for me clearly a foretaste of the light food.
 A clear sign that it is in reality an immaterial energy that keeps us alive and gives us strength - not the physical food!

 Yes, it is also a foretaste of a heavenly food.
 After all, it gives you exactly what you need to feel truly full.

 In short: This energy really nourishes us - mentally AND physically!
 And it is always in us.
 Only our permanent chattering of thoughts and the self-chosen stress distract us from it.